Horse Management - Level 3

 You will also have the opportunity to organise and run an equine event, as well as to visit Your Horse Live, Badminton Horse Trials and the Horse of the Year Show.
 Students also attend residential study tours, which include visits to The National Stud, British Racing School, Rossdales Equine Veterinary Hospital, Tattersalls and a study tour to Cirencester.

-Qualification: City & Guilds Level 3 Advanced Technical Diploma / Extended Diploma in Equine Management//Opportunity to gain BHS qualifications, First Aid at Work
+Qualification: City & Guilds Level 3 Advanced Technical Diploma / Extended Diploma in Equine Management

 - Horse Behaviour & Welfare

 Assessment is continuous, with end of module exams, a synoptic assessment and practical work.
 This course includes 300 hours of work experience through the duration of the two years.
 All full-time students are required to study maths and English at the appropriate level.

 All students following a full-time programme of study at HLC will study English and maths as part of their studies, please refer to the Study Programmes page of this website.